 In 2013, Vogel was selected for the prestigious NCAA Pathway Program, which works to elevate senior-level administrators to the next step as directors of athletics.
 Most recently, Vogel was selected to participate in the NACWAA Executive Institute and attended training in July.
 The program was designed to teach executive leadership solutions and help advance high-level women administrators to executive positions within athletics.

 Prior to her time at NAU, Vogel served as assistant director of athletics development, focusing primarily on annual giving for the Department of Athletics and Recreation.

-After a four-year standout career as a soccer student-athlete with the Colonials, Vogel served as her alma mater's head coach for the last 12 seasons.
+After a four-year standout career as a soccer student-athlete with the Colonials, Vogel served as her alma mater's head coach for 12 seasons.
 Hired in January 2000, Vogel won 82 games as head coach of GW's women's soccer team.
 She was also an active fundraiser for women's soccer, cultivating relationships with alumni, parents and boosters of the program.
 In 2002, Vogel became the first women's soccer player inducted into the GW Athletic Hall of Fame.
-She also holds both a bachelor's and master's degree in exercise and sports science from GW and completed her MBA at GW in 2006.
+She holds both a bachelor's and master's degree in exercise and sports science from GW and completed her MBA at GW in 2006.